mmonroe3195/mmonroe3195.github.io/README.md

 ### Documentation

-To see more documentation, please navigate to our [documentation](https://github.com/cocvac-hamilton2023/thesis_ui/tree/main/documentation) folder
+To see more documentation, please navigate to our [documentation](https://github.com/cocvac-hamilton2023/thesis_ui/tree/main/documentation) folder or naviate to our [documentation website page](https://cocvac-hamilton2023.github.io/thesis_ui/documentation/overview)

 ### To develop: